amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 Feature hashing has numerous advantages.
 It will create memory address locations for your data without processing any of it until its being accessed.
 So, the first feature found is really a column of data containing only one level (or value), when it encounters a different value, then its a feature with 2 levels, etc. It also requires no pre-processing of factor data; you just feed it your factor the way it is.
 This approach takes a lot less memory than a fully scanned and processed data set.
 Plenty of <a href='http://en.wikipedia.org/wiki/Feature_hashing' target='_blank'>theory</a> out there for those who want a deeper understanding.

 Some of its disadvantages include causing models to run slower and a certain obfuscation of the data.
+<BR><BR>
 **Let’s Code!**

 We'll be using a great healthcare data set on historical readmissions of patients with diabetes - <a href='https://archive.ics.uci.edu/ml/machine-learning-databases/00296/' target='_blank'>Diabetes 130-US hospitals for years 1999-2008</a> Data Set.
 Readmissions is a big deal for hospitals in the US as Medicare/medicaid will scrutinize those bills and, in some cases, only reimburse a percentage of them.
-We’ll use code to automate the download and unzipping of the data directly from the UC Irvine Machine Learning Repository.
+We’ll use code to automate the download and unzipping of the data directly from the <a href='https://archive.ics.uci.edu/ml/index.html' target='_blank'>UC Irvine Machine Learning Repository</a>.

 ```r